JoyMehta98/create-web-app-template/README.md

 npm start
 ```

-You can also install create-react-template globally and use it to create a template anywhere in your system.

 After running npm start, go to http://localhost:3000 to see a simple page(3000 here being the port number, you can change this in the .env file) You should see `Dashboard` text and start implementing in the same pattern.

 # Templates